Haddox/prot_stab_analysis_pipeline/README.md

     * for each sample and for each pair of unassembled FASTQ files associated with that sample, a FASTQ of the assembled paired-end reads.
 The assembled FASTQ files are named according to the format: `{protease_type}_{selection_strength}-{n}.fastq`, where `protease_type` and `selection_strength` are derived from the corresponding entries in the input file specified by the command `--experimental_summary_file`, and where `n` corresponds to the index of the assembled pair of FASTQ files, indexed starting at one.
 This index is necessary since some samples may be associated with more than one pair of FASTQ files.

 * `counts/`: this directory contains counts files, including:
-    * for each sample, a file giving counts of all unique protein sequences observed in the deep-sequencing data.
+    * for each sample, a file giving counts of all unique sequences observed in the deep-sequencing data.
 These files are named according to the format: `{protease_type}_{selection_strength}_counts.csv`.
+They contain either protein or DNA counts depending on the value of the `--protein_or_dna_level` input argument.
     * for each protease, a file giving the counts aggregated across all samples that are associated with that protease.
-This file only includes counts for proteins that match one of the input designs included in the file specified by the input command `--designed_sequences_file` ***and*** have more than one counts in the naive library (selection index = 0).
+This file only includes counts for sequences that match one of the input designs included in the file specified by the input command `--designed_sequences_file` ***and*** have more than one counts in the naive library (selection index = 0).
 These files are named according to the format: `{protease_type}.counts`.
+These files are similar to the `.fulloutput` files from the Rocklin et al. study.
+They contain either protein or DNA counts depending on the value of the `--protein_or_dna_level` input argument.

 * `ec50_values/`: this directory contains a variety of output files, including:
     * `experiments.csv` : a file that serves as input into the script for computing EC50 values.
 This file is identical to the `experiments.csv` file described in the Rocklin et al. study.
-    * for each protease, a file giving the aggregated counts across all samples that are associated with that protase.
+    * for each protease, a file giving the aggregated counts across all samples that are associated with that protease.
 These files are the same as the ones in `counts/`, copied over for the purpose of inferring EC50s (the current script for inferring EC50s requires that all input is in the same directory; this should be changed in the future).
     * for each protease, a file called `{protease}.fulloutput` giving the EC50 values and other metadata in tab-delimited columns.
 These files are similar to the `.fulloutput` files from the Rocklin et al. study.
 See [here](data/original_Rocklin_EC50_values/rd4_chymo.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput) for an example.

 * `stability_scores/`: this directory contains a variety of output files, including:
     * for each protease, a file called `{protease}_stability_scores.txt`, which is the same as the corresponding `{protease}.fulloutput` file in the `ec50_values/` subdirectory, but with the following additional columns:
         * `ec50_pred`: a sequence's unfolded EC50, as predicted by the unfolded-state model from Rocklin et al.